 The key costs depend heavily upon the transaction structure.
 Where merger clearance is required, the fee for clearance in the fast-track procedure is capped at EUR 25,000, while for clearance in an ordinary procedure (four months), the fee is capped at EUR 50,000.
-In the case of a public takeover, the SEC and CSR charge their fees depending on the transaction value and are significant.
-For approval of the offer, the SEC charges a fee of 0.35% of the transaction value and the CSR charges a fee of 0.1% for settlement of shares.
+In the case of a public takeover, the SEC and CSR charge their fees depending on the transaction value and they are significant.
+For approval of the offer, the SEC charges a fee of circa EUR 80,000 and the CSR charges a fee of 0.11% for settlement of shares (capped at circa EUR 6,000).
 Filing fees with the Commercial Registers Agency and court authentication fees are nominal.
-Advisory and broker fees (if applicable), depend on the individual arrangements with the specific adviser/broker.
+Advisory and broker fees (if applicable) depend on the individual arrangements with the specific adviser/broker.